ehrun32/Social_Distance_Guardian/README.md

 ## Next steps

 Things to improve:
-- Make a cell phone application that does the same thing as social distance guardian
+- Make the range better and make a better admin cover